Disclaimer: Don’t eat ANY plant unless you are sure you know what it is! This goes double for mushrooms, which can, seriously, kill you.

 Four reasons why this is SO important:

-As we touched on in our soils class, way back in week 15, so-called weeds can be telling you stuff about your soil, and they can also be working to improve it.
+- They could be dynamic accumulators.
+So-called weeds can be telling you stuff about your soil, and they can also be working to improve it.
 Here’s a downloadable compilation of dynamic accumulators and what they do.

-Some weeds can cause skin rashes or worse.
+- They could be poisonous.
+Some edible weeds can cause skin rashes or worse.
 Learn what you’re working with to avoid problems!

+- They could be edible.
 All of our garden vegetables once were weeds!
 They were selected, bred, and intentionally crafted, by many generations of farmers, to be so big and yummy as we know them now.
 And many of them have delicious, nutritious cousins that grow all by themselves in our gardens.

+- They could be worth money.
 The wild edibles market is no joke, and if you’ve got fresh organic purslane, watercress, or morels, you could actually get a fair bit of cash for it.
 Here’s an article with some fun examples.

-The Mighty Dandelion
+Edible Weeds: The Mighty Dandelion

 It’s probably indicative of the illness of our culture that dandelions have such a bad rap, because they are truly one of the most useful, nutritious, delicious, and soil-building plants in the garden!
 Here are some awesome resources for how and why to use them:

-Relevant Links and Resources
+Relevant Links and Resources on Edible Weeds

-The Trillium Wild Edibles project is excellent.
+The Trillium Wild Edible Weeds project is excellent.